dbca-wa/developer-guidance/README.md

 [Git](https://git-scm.com/) is a free and open source version control system.
 Learning to use Git is non-trivial and can be intimidating.
 However, it is the most widely-used VCS in the world therefore learning to use it will be a good investment of time for any developer.

-All public DBCA source code repositories are located at the [department's GitHub account](https://github.com/dbca-wa).
+All public DBCA source code repositories are located at the [department's GitHub organisation](https://github.com/dbca-wa).
+Usage of the department's GitHub organisation is subject to the following principles:

+- Developers are not required to use their DBCA email address as the primary for their GitHub account, but they are required to list their real name on their account profile.
+- Developers require MFA to be enabled on their GitHub accounts require MFA to be enabled before being added to the DBCA organisation.
+- Repository access permissions are managed via group memberships, which are managed by OIM administrators.
+- Developers are responsible for not committing sensitive information and data into hosted code repositories.

 GitHub provides [this list of introductory resources](https://help.github.com/articles/git-and-github-learning-resources/) for getting started with Git.